VuePress EcosystemVuePress Ecosystem

 ```md :whitespace=trailing

-<!-- render trailing whitespace of the line -->
+<!-- render trailing whitespace on each line -->

 A text